shafin-jadavji/python-projects/Readme.md

-# My Beginners Python Projects
+# Basic Python Projects
-This repository contains my beginners python projects.
+This repository contains some basic python projects.
 Each project was designed to help me sharpen my problem-solving skills and reinforce my understanding of Python